Parking Violation Enforcement

 - Fines and Penalties

-- Hazard violations are subject to a $75 fine and vehicle towing.
+- Hazard violations are subject to a $75 fine, or higher and vehicle towing.

 - Meter violations are subject to a $30 fine and immobilization for repeated or unpaid fines.